-As a fitness coach, I spend countless hours at the gym and hear endless chatter about the most effective and fastest route to weight loss.
+As a personal trainer, I spend countless hours at the gym and hear endless chatter about the most effective and fastest route to weight loss.

 Many of my fellow gym-goers and I chat about natural ways to speed up weight loss, and I noticed a common belief that caffeine is one of the things that does the trick.

 So, I set out to prove (or disprove) that theory, so I consulted a registered dietitian and read as much research data as I could find to answer this question.